+This article was created for our 2019 prorgamme and is now finished.
 This half term get involved at Smallhythe Place and discover its history with new exhibitions celebrating the creation of the Museum.
 Watch our team doing 'conservation-in-action', explore the gardens with self-led nature trails and take part in Halloween themed arts and crafts, there is something for everyone.

 Activities for your little ones

 Grab your broomsticks, hats and cloaks and get ready for an afternoon of spooky arts and crafts at Smallhythe Place on Wednesday 23rd October, 1-3pm.
 Come dressed in your favourite Halloween costume, will your costume be the scariest?

 Parental supervision is required.
 Find out more here.

 Get stuck in to '50 Things' activities at Smallhythe Place this season.
 Here are some of our favourite:

 #1 Get to know a tree - wander through the apple orchard and nuttery and find your favourite tree.
 Can you guess how old it is?
 What colour are its leaves?
 What makes this one different to the others in the garden?

 #9 Eat a picnic in the wild - find a quiet corner of the garden and enjoy a picnic lunch surrounded by nature.

 #10 Play conkers - See if you can find fallen conkers on the ground.
 What did the tree you found them under look like?
 What noise do the conkers make whey they hit each other?
 Challenge a friend to a game of conkers, who will be crowned the champion?

 #13 Make a mud creation - find a muddle puddle or bank and build a mini sculpture.